 Cases: INS v.
 Chadha, Buckley v.
 Valeo (note: I won't call on anyone for this case), Lucia v.
-SEC on Article II's Appointments Clause has been rather ambiguous.
+SEC

-Class 3.
-Agencies and Article II: The President's Relationship to the Administrative Agency. pp. 210-233.
+Class 3 (Aug.
+31).
+Agencies and Article II: The President's Relationship to the Administrative Agency. pp. 218-233; U.S. v.
+Arthrex (edit on class website).

 Unlike models known to the framers in the late eighteenth century, Article II vests the "executive Power" in one official alone.
 But Article II also creates a rather complex array of relationships between the Congress, President, and appointed officials which define their respective authorities.
-The recent case law
+The recent case law on Article II's Appointments Clause has been rather ambiguous.